11bus11/book-store1/README.md

 - Create account where they can see previous purchases.
 - See products available.
 Including status and options.
     - The products page shows which products exist and if they are in stock or not.
 If the user is loged in, they can also add a product to their wish-list.
-- Add products to cart.
+- Add and remove products in the cart.
+    - The user can add products to the cart from the product-detail page.
+They can remove them from the bag by going to the bag and clicking "remove" on the item they no longer want.
 - Search for products.
     - The user can search for products thru the search-bar.
 When this is done, the program searches for matches in, among others, the title and the description for the book.
 - Navigate categories and get relevant results.